jpvelez/restaurant_inspection_analysis/README.md

 For example, it could be that 'low quality' restaurants are more likely to pass inspection, but also less likely to be on Yelp.
 This would mean fewer low yelp ratings in the analysis dataset, which would inflate the mean rating for failed restaurants.
-If this is going on, then the observed difference is mean is a conservative estimate of the real difference in means, which is acceptable.
+If this is going on, then the observed difference in means is a conservative estimate of the real difference in means, which is acceptable.

+Just to be sure, I compared the hit rate for pass vs. fail restaurants, as a big difference between them could point to sampling bias.

 The hit rate for passing restaurants in the randomized yelp querying list is 45.7% (263 / 576).
+It's 48.5% (80 / 165)
-It's 48.5% for failing restaurants.
+for failing restaurants.
 That's not very significant difference.
 Also, the hit rate for passing restaurants is lower than it is for failing restaurants, which is the opposite of the selection bias story above.
 So I'm not too worried.

 **Why did you need to use a t-test to answer the question?**